 At the time of the United Kingdom’s departure from the European Union, the United Kingdom will cease to be considered a party to European Union treaties and thus lose those treaties’ benefits and obligations.
 This will affect all treaties between Canada and the European Union, including the Bilateral Aviation Safety Agreement (BASA).

-As the European Union and the United Kingdom negotiate the terms of the United Kingdom’s withdrawal from the European Union, Transport Canada (TC) and the United Kingdom Civil Aviation Authority (UK CAA) continue their active efforts to minimize disruptions to air transportation services that could result from Brexit.
+As the European Union and the United Kingdom negotiate the terms of the United Kingdom’s withdrawal from the European Union, Transport Canada (TC) and the United Kingdom Civil Aviation Authority (UK CAA) have continued their active efforts to minimize disruptions to air transportation services that could result from Brexit.
 Transport Canada is closely following those negotiations and supports the United Kingdom and the European Union reaching an agreement as soon as possible to minimize any uncertainty.

-One of those possible outcomes includes the possibility for a time-limited transition period following Brexit during which the United Kingdom would, in some aspects, continue to be treated like a Member State of the European Union.
+One of those possible outcomes includes a time-limited transition period following Brexit during which the United Kingdom would, in some aspects, continue to be treated like a Member State of the European Union.
 Depending on the details and other outcomes of such a transition period, Canada would consent to the United Kingdom remaining party to the BASA and all other Canada-European Union agreements.

 The Government of Canada will continue to inform Canadians as it continues to actively engage the European Union and the United Kingdom in an effort to minimize disruptions from Brexit for Canadians.
-For more information on Canada’s continued trade relationship with the United Kingdom post-Brexit, please view the article published by Global Affairs Canada in the Canada Gazette here.
+For more information on Canada’s continued trade relationship with the United Kingdom post-Brexit, please view the article published by Global Affairs Canada in the Canada Gazette.